TheSwanFactory/hclang/doc/wisdom/shannon.md

 # 42
 ```

-### Properties and Memory
+### Keys and Memory

-The first and most crucial aspect of computation is creating and using properties:
+The first and most crucial aspect of computation is creating and using keys:

 ```css
 ; .x 3